antublue/test-engine/README.md

 - By default, methods are executed in alphabetical order based on class/method name, regardless of where they are declared (class or superclasses.)

-- `@TestEngine.Order` can be used to control test class / test method order of execution.
+- `@TestEngine.Order` can be used to control test class order / test method order of execution.
   - Classes/methods are sorted by the order annotation value first, then alphabetically by the class name/method name.
   - The test method name can be changed by using the `@TestEngine.DisplayName` annotation.
   - Method order is relative to other methods with the same annotation regardless of superclass / subclass location.

+ - **Class execution order can't be guaranteed unless the test engine is configured for a single thread.**

 ## Additional Test Annotations

 | Annotation                  | Scope            | Required | Usage                                                                                                                              |